certbot/certbot/README.md

 with OSes and hosting platforms.
 Currently the code works with Linux and Apache, though we will be expanding it to other platforms.

-## Running the demo code on Debian
+## Running the demo code on Ubuntu

-` sudo apt-get install python-pip python-crypto python-dev python-jsonschema python-augeas gcc python-m2crypto`
+`sudo apt-get install python-pip python-crypto python-dev python-jsonschema python-augeas gcc python-m2crypto python-dialog`

 `sudo pip install jose`

-Now get a working copy of the python2 "dialog" module.
-On debian stable:

-`sudo apt-get install python-dialog`

-on testing/unstable, clear any buggy versions of dialog out (you may need "pip uninstall dialog", "pip uninstall pythondialog")

-`sudo pip install pythondialog=2.7`

 `sudo ./letsencrypt.py`

-Debian packaging work will continue in the separate "debian" branch of this repo.
+Hint: on Debian testing/unstable, python-dialog is unavailable and you may need to do `sudo pip install pythondialog=2.7` (lets-encrypt does not yet handle debian unstable's Apache2 conf layout, either...)

 ## Command line usage